 Note: Checking your own credit does NOT have this effect.
 You are entitled by the Federal Government to one free credit report per year.
 However, this free credit report does not give you your credit score.

-2. Here’s a FREE Credit Score Estimator from Bankrate.com and myFICO® that can give you a pretty good estimate of your current credit score range.
-Then, to get your actual credit score, the details on your score, and to learn how to understand positive and negative influences and how to monitor it and have full access to customer support, go to myFICO®.
+Here’s a FREE Credit Score Estimator from Bankrate.com and myFICO® that can give you a pretty good estimate of your current credit score range.

 At this stage you can use the free sample floor plans and elevations from home plan companies to go through the process of getting preliminary estimates of building costs and, even getting bids from subcontractors.

-6. The design and size of a new home are critical elements in how much it will cost to build a new home.
+- The design, quality, and size of a new home are critical elements in how much it will cost to build any new home.